kushbookkk/github.io/content/about.md

 Below a list of projects I have implemented from scratch during my career as Data Scientist:

 - Churn prediction for purchasers.
-- Purchase prediction.
-- Credit risk and optimization.
-- Customer segmentation for B2B.
-- Churn prediction for customers of the economic zone.
-- Predictive maintenance and survival modeling for machines used in mining groups.
-- Uplift modeling for persuasion.
-- Incoming call prediction for a call center.
-- Call center speech logs topic identification.
-- Churn prediction for mobile subscription.
-- Identifying high potential sales areas.
-- Social media crawling of users’ complaints.
-- Crawling competitor's websites to extract their coverage areas
-- Large scale article classification model for Mowjaz.com
-- Large LDA modeling for Mawdoo3.com articles ~140K.
-- Emotion detection in Arabic text.
-- Sentiment detection in Arabic text.
-- Intent classification.

 You can download my CV [here](/files/Ahmed_Altakrouri_Best_CV.pdf).